NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 * Brodie-Trendelenburg test
   * Client lie flat & elevates the affected leg to empty veins, tourniquet is then applied to the upper thigh, & the client is asked to stand
-  * If blood flows from upper part of the leg into the superficial veins à**INCOMPETENT valves**
+  * If blood flows from upper part of the leg into the superficial veins → **INCOMPETENT valves**
   * Ultrasonography
   * Venography